MahalakshmiLingesan18/SeleniumCucumber_LambdaTest/README.md

-# 🧪 Selenium Cucumber TestNG Framework
+# 🧪 Hybrid Framework

 This project is a **Selenium WebDriver test automation framework** built from scratch using **Java, Cucumber (BDD), and TestNG**.
-It supports **cross-browser testing on LambdaTest Cloud Grid** with features like:
+It supports **cross-browser & cross-platform testing on LambdaTest Cloud Grid** with features like:

 - ✅ Cucumber BDD Scenarios
 - ✅ TestNG Runner with parallel execution